Little Harquahala Mountains

-The Little Harquahala Mountains are a small, arid, low-elevation mountain range of western-central Arizona, in the southeast of La Paz County.
+The Little Harquahala Mountains are a small, arid, low-elevation mountain range of western-central Arizona, in southeastern La Paz County.

 The range is northwest-by-southeast-trending and is in a region of about thirty landforms, plains, valleys, and mountain ranges called the Maria fold and thrust belt.
 The region is in the Basin and Range and three mountain ranges are in a parallel, northwest-by-southeast-trending thrust belt, with two intervening valleys.
 The Little Harquahala Range borders the second valley and third mountain range, the McMullen Valley and Harquahala Mountains, on their southwest borders.

 The range is a section of a water divide for tributaries to two river watersheds on the Gila and Colorado Rivers.
 An even smaller range is connected north on the water divide, the 8-mile (13 km) long Granite Wash Mountains.

 Maria fold and thrust belt

 The three mountain ranges and two valleys bordered to the northeast: